maltekuehl/k-DBCV/README.md

 ...Our citation here

 ## License
-DBCV* is licensed with an MIT license.
+k-DBCV is licensed with an MIT license.
 See LICENSE file for more information.

 ## Referencing
 #### In addition to citing Moulavi et al., if you use this repository, please cite: